 From greasy food & sunbeds to treating spots with toothpaste, we investigate the truth behind common acne myths

-Most of us will experience acne at some point in our lives.
-While it’s one of the most common skin conditions, it’s also one of the most misunderstood.
+Most of us will experience spots at some point in our lives and acne is a common skin condition.
+While acne is one of the most common skin conditions, it’s also one of the most misunderstood.
 We’ve investigated some of the most common acne misconceptions to give you the truth about breakouts.

 Separating facts from fiction: what’s the truth?